Lasserini/kidstravelp4/README.md

     - **Ability to edit & delete previously posted reviews**

 ### 2.2 Futures left to implement
-- Add stronger delete review & experience protection.
-Touchscreens needs a better solution.
 - Allow users to add new experiences to the database.
 - A user dashboard with overview of their posted items.
 - Signup/login with Facebook/Google/Etc.
-- Like or up/downvote functionality to experiences and reviews
+- Like or up/downvote functionality to experiences and reviews.
-- More advanced search options, fx a search function that utilize Map Clustering
+- More advanced search options, fx a search function that utilize Map Clustering.

 ## 3. Technologies Used